SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Method

 \ours addresses the lack of labels at test time by adopting a self-labeling strategy.
 A common approach in this setting is to use entropy minimization as a supervisory signal~\citep{Adamerging_2024_ICLR}.
 However, this proxy can be unstable and misguide the model, as shown in our analysis (Figure~\ref{fig:loss_corr}) and by prior work~\citep{oh2024dawin}.

 To create a more reliable training signal, we use the individually fine-tuned models as expert teachers and adopt a self-labeling strategy~\citep{pseudo_2013_ICMLW}.
 Our objective is to train the merged model to match the confident predictions of these expert models.
 We formulate this as minimizing the cross-entropy between the predictions of our merged model and the self-labels from the individual models on the unlabeled test set $\mathcal{X}^{te}$.
 The objective is defined as $\displaystyle \underset{\{\lambda_k^l\}, \{\theta_k^{\text{tr}}\}}{\min} \; \sum_{k=1}^{K} \mathcal{L}_{CE} \left( C_k^{\text{merged}}, C_k^{\text{ft}} \right)$, where (i) $C_k^{\text{merged}}$ is the output from our merged model for task $k$; (ii) $C_k^{\text{ft}}$ is the fixed prediction from the corresponding expert model; and (iii) the trainable parameters are the merging coefficients $\{\lambda_k^l\}$ and a task-specific layer $\{\theta_k^{\text{tr}}\}$.
+Refer to Appendix~\ref{appendix:lossfunc} for details.
+Unlike conventional teacher-student distillation, which trains a separate student model, \ours directly optimizes the merging coefficients and a single task-specific layer, thereby promoting functional alignment within the merged model.
 Our objective readily extends beyond classification, as the key principle is to mimic the expert's output signal.
 This is achieved simply by using the appropriate task-specific loss (\eg., L1 loss for regression tasks).
 Below, we provide an empirical justification for choosing this self-labeling objective over the more common, but less stable, entropy minimization.

-Note that a key difference from AdaMerging~\citep{Adamerging_2024_ICLR} is that we jointly optimize both the shared encoder's merging coefficients and the task-specific layer.
-We argue this allows the two components to adapt to each other, leading to better task specialization.
-We can optionally apply a confidence-based filtering mechanism to further enhance performance (see details in Appendix~\ref{appendix:setup}).
+Note that a key difference from AdaMerging~\citep{Adamerging_2024_ICLR} is that we jointly optimize both the shared encoder's merging coefficients and the task-specific layer. {We argue that this co-adaptation improves the merged encoder itself (not merely the chosen adaptation layer) and enables stable recovery even in disjoint-basin regimes where coefficient-only tuning often collapses (refer to Section~\ref{sec:empirical_analysis}).} We can optionally apply a confidence-based filtering mechanism to further enhance performance (see details in Appendix~\ref{appendix:setup}).